SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Discussion

-{\bf Marginalization strategies in SHAP and connections with SHAP zero}.
-SHAP zero's strategy for marginalizing the effects of absent features is closest to the uniform approach in~\cite{chen2023algorithms}.
-Estimating the top-$s$ Fourier coefficients by subsampling the sequence space is made under the key assumption that all nucleotides are equally probable.
-This differs from other Shapley-based algorithms, which use the training distribution to marginalize against absent features~\cite{lundberg2017unified, chen2023algorithms, tsai2023faithshap, fumagalli2024shapiq, bordt2023shapley}.
+Additionally, SHAP zero's strategy for marginalizing absent features is closest to the uniform approach proposed in~\cite{chen2023algorithms}.
+Estimating the top-$s$ Fourier coefficients by subsampling the sequence space is made under the key assumption that all $q$ alphabets are equally probable.
+This contrasts with other Shapley-based algorithms~\cite{lundberg2017unified, fumagalli2024shapiq, tsai2023faithshap, bordt2023shapley, chen2023algorithms}, which marginalize absent features based on the empirical training distribution.
+For instance, in Tranception, the empirical distribution of amino acids in real-world protein sequences used for KernelSHAP heavily favors a small subset of amino acids (less than $5$), biasing KernelSHAP to produce more negative SHAP estimates when encountering rare amino acid substitutions (see Appendix~\ref{appendix:results}).
+While SHAP zero and KernelSHAP estimates remain well correlated, they approximate slightly different quantities due to their marginalization assumptions.
 An interesting extension would be to marginalize absent features using the training data distribution, which would necessitate the development of sparse Fourier algorithms capable of subsampling the sequence space while accounting for this distribution.

-{\bf Connections with TreeSHAP.} A notable feature of \algo\ is the ability to approximate black-box models in their M\"{o}bius transform, which exhibits a tree-like structure.
-From this perspective, \algo\ complements TreeSHAP~\cite{lundberg2020local}, which finds SHAP values from tree-based models.
-Another promising future direction would be to combine TreeSHAP with \algo’s Fourier-to-Möbius mapping to enhance Shapley-based computational efficiency further.